 Dress made with green beetle wings at the West Highland Museum

 Nearby Glenfinnan is worth a detour for the Glenfinnan Memorial and the Glenfinnan Viaduct.
-The 21-arch viaduct has become a major tourist attraction due to its use in the Harry Potter films.
+The 21-arch viaduct has become a major tourist attraction thanks to its use in the Harry Potter films.
 For more filming locations in this area, see our guide to Outlander filming locations in Scotland.

 Glen Coe

 Glen Coe (also written Glencoe) is one of the most photogenic places in Scotland, a glen of volcanic origins with dramatic mountain scenery on all sides.
 The River Coe runs through the glen, giving it its name.
-The most recognizable feature is the mountain of Bidean nam Bian and its three steep ridges known as the Three Sisters of Glencoe.
+The most recognisable feature is the mountain of Bidean nam Bian and its three steep ridges known as the Three Sisters of Glencoe.

 The glen is known for its beauty (see Laurence’s photo series of Glencoe), as the legendary birthplace of Ossian, and for the brutal 1692 Massacre of Glencoe.
 It is also a popular filming location and the fictional home of Andrew Bond, father of Ian Fleming’s James Bond.